samlitowitz/samlitowitz.github.io/_posts/2023-10-14-code-priority-hierarchy.markdown

 Attributes with a higher priority take precedence over attributes with a lower priority, e.g. a developer deciding between readability and performance should prioritize readability.

+## Correctness

+Code is correct when, for any inputs and external state the code produces the correct output and external state.

+Corollary, dead code is code which does not affect the output or external state.

+Inputs are items explicitly passed into the scope such as function arguments.
+External state is anything which is not an input, e.g. global variables, class or struct member variables, or data in a file.

+## Minimum Performance Requirements
+Code meets the minimum performance requirements when the code metrics conform to the minimum required metrics.

+Corollary, if there are no minimum required metrics then this attribute is not a priority and should be ignored.

+Corollary, if the metrics cannot be meaningfully measured then there are no minimum required metrics.

+## Readability

+## Performance

+Performance is the conformity of this codes metrics to the desired metrics.

+Corollary, if there are no desired metrics then this attribute is not a priority and should be ignored.

+Corollary, if the metrics cannot be meaningfully measured then there are no desired metrics.

+# NOTES/WIP
 [TODO]: <> (why does this matter???)

 [TODO]: <> (purpose!)

 1. Correctness